Scaling with Meta’s bid strategies: Using Facebook’s cost and bid campaigns

 One of the best ways to scale your winning ads is with a cost cap or a bid cap strategy.
-Between the two, I recommend that you use cost cap over bid cap — I’ll explain why below.
+Between the two, I recommend that you use cost cap over bid cap, at least until you have a better idea of your predicted conversion rate — I’ll explain why below.

 But before that, let’s take a minute to look at what they are.

 What are Facebook’s bid strategies and how do they work?

 Out of the box, all of Facebook’s campaigns are set to optimize for ‘highest value’ — this used to be called ‘lowest cost’ in the past.

 What does this mean?
 That Meta will try to spend your ad budget to get you the highest ROAS.

 This is great for most businesses, especially when you are spending limited amounts and you want to focus on margins.

 But what if you are a large business or would like to move as much inventory as possible as long as you do so profitably?